mattjhayes/nmeta/README.md

 # Purpose

-This is concept code is a framework that runs on top of the Ryu Software Defined Networking (SDN) controller (see: http://osrg.github.io/ryu/) to prove the viability of SDN as a platform for traffic classification.
+This prototype code is a framework that runs on top of the Ryu Software Defined Networking (SDN) controller (see: http://osrg.github.io/ryu/) to prove the viability of SDN as a platform for traffic classification.